 The Shadow Year is a story of secrets, tragedy, lies and betrayal.
 It's a tale that explores the light and dark of human relationships and the potential the past has to not only touch our present, but also to alter our future.

 An engrossing and clever tale. - Anita Shreve

 A slow-burning drama, with several mysteries furled tightly inside one another ...
 [Richell] is an astute storyteller and knows exactly how to reel in readers and keep them hooked. - The Australian

 A tale of deceit and betrayal that will have you riveted right up to the final page.
 Clever, enthralling and at times even menacing. - Woman s Day

 Past and present are cleverly interwoven in this moving and compelling tale.
 Engrossing. - Herald Sun

 The Shadow Year shows [Richell] developing the storytelling skills that made her first book stand out from the crowd of commercial women's fiction. - Sydney Morning Herald

 The Shadow Year casts a spell over readers ...
 Utterly captivating. - Who Weekly

 Hannah Richell was born in Kent and spent her childhood years in the UK and Canada.
-She is the author of two previous best-selling novels novels: Secrets of the Tides and The Shadow Year.
+She is the author of two previous bestselling novels: Secrets of the Tides and The Shadow Year.
 Her books have been translated into fourteen languages.
 Hannah has a background in book and film marketing and has worked in both the UK and Australia on a range of popular entertainment brands.
-She has also written for media outlets such as Harpers Bazaar, Australian Women's Weekly, Fairfax and the Independent.
+She has also written for media outlets such as Harper's Bazaar, The Australian Women's Weekly, Fairfax and the Independent.
 Hannah is a dual citizen of Great Britain and Australia and currently lives in the South West of England with her family.